Restream/reindexer/sharding.md

 It's recommended (however, not required) to use composite primary key in sharded namespaces, where sharding key is part of this PK.
 Such approach allows to avoid PK conflicts during resharding.
 It's also recommended to create its own index for sharding key.

-Some operations (creation and deleting namespaces, indexes operations, accessing metadata, etc.) are performed on each shard and requires all shards to be available.
+Some operations (creating and deleting namespaces, index operations, accessing metadata, etc.) are performed on each shard and require all shards to be available.
 For this reason, the Reindexer waits for shards to start, which can also lead to delays in such queries (shards are usually not started at the same time).

 ## Proxy requests

 Any client's request may be sent to any shard, and then it will be proxied to the proper shard automatically.
 However, proxying is not free and sometimes network delays may take much more time, than actual request's execution.

-Each request and modified item has to have **single** explicit sharding key in it.
-So each operation may be executed either on the single node or over across all nodes (execution on nodes' subsetes is not supported yet).
-For example, if sharding is configured by field 'location', correct request will be something like that:
+Each request and modified item has to have a **single** explicit sharding key in it.
+So each operation may be executed either on a single node or across all nodes (execution on a subset of nodes is not supported yet).
+For example, if sharding is configured by field 'location', a correct request will be something like this:

 ```SQL
 SELECT * FROM ns WHERE location='name1' and id > 100;